Skip to main content

 Value Over Time: How Long the Set Actually Lasts

 With nightly use of both products, the duo covers approximately two months.
 The serum runs out first — six to eight weeks — because you apply it across the full face in a thin, even layer.
-The oil lasts longer at eight to ten weeks because two to three drops is genuinely sufficient.
+The oil lasts longer at eight to ten weeks because two to three drops is more than enough.
 When it comes time to repurchase, buying the products individually rather than as a set often costs less per milliliter, though the set packaging is more convenient for the first purchase when you want to test both products together before committing to full-price individual bottles.
 For anyone exploring the botanical approach for the first time, the set format removes the risk of buying two full-size products from an unfamiliar brand.

 Common Questions